-The Developmental Evaluation Clinic (DEC) provides a four-day interdisciplinary evaluation for individuals with intellectual disabilities who may have some behavioral challenges.
+The Developmental Evaluation Clinic (DEC) provides a four-day interdisciplinary evaluation for individuals with intellectual disabilities who may have behavioral challenges.
+It serves people who require close support.
 Following the DEC admission, the interdisciplinary team meets with those who support the client to discuss the findings of the evaluation.
 Team members are also available for consultation as requested.

 The DEC program is designed to support people who:

 - Are experiencing loss of skills or memory concerns;

 - May require close support;